-If you would like your article to be considered for publication in India in Transition (IiT), please follow these strict formatting and submission guidelines.
+If you would like your article to be considered for publication in India in Transition (IiT), please follow these formatting and submission guidelines.

 IiT provides an online forum for the exchange of the most innovative ideas and analyses concerning contemporary India.
 Our readership is global, composed of academics, policymakers, business leaders, activists, students, and anyone else interested in learning more about key developments in India.
 Our full archive of articles can be viewed here.

 - Your article should be original and unpublished, between 900 and 1,200 words in length, and based on a subject pertinent to your own field of research or journalism.
-IiT is NOT an op-ed.
+IiT is NOT an op-ed or blog.

 - Assume that most readers will have little knowledge related to your specific discipline and be sure to connect with issues and debates that a general audience would find relevant and interesting.